Modern-School/hnxml/hnstd.md

 [![JSR Badge](https://jsr.io/badges/@modernschoolproject/hnxml)](https://jsr.io/@modernschoolproject/hnxml)
 [![Github Badge](https://img.shields.io/badge/Github-hnxml-black?logo=github)](https://github.com/Modern-School/hnxml)

+> [!WARNING]\
+> Note: This project is in heavy development and is not ready for production
+> use.

-Hnxml Standard (hnstd) is a TypeScript-based XML schema specification for Hacknet extensions, and it is defined by the source code of `hnxml.js`.
+Hnxml Standard is a TypeScript-based XML schema specification for Hacknet Extension, and it is defined by `hnxml.js`.

 The homepage of this site is Hnxml Standard.
 You can access hnxml.js API Docs through [hnxml.js API Docs](https://hnxml.js.org/api).